BuilderIO/builder/packages/react/examples/next-js/README.md

 ### Update your next.config.js

-For server side rendering we need to do one update - use the server side build for @builder.io/react
+For server side rendering we need to do one update to use the server side build for @builder.io/react in webpack when running server side

 ```js
 module.exports = {